vicsanity623/Axiom-Agent/ROADMAP.md

 # Phase 5 — Autonomous Scholar

-**Goal:** Transform the agent from a passive learner into a strategic researcher with long-term goals.
+**Goal:** Transform the agent from a passive learner into a strategic researcher with long-term goals and the ability to improve itself.

 ### Key Features
 *   **Goal-Oriented Learning:** Introduce a `GoalManager` that allows the agent to be given high-level learning objectives (e.g., "Become an expert on ancient Rome").
 *   **Strategic Study Plans:** The `KnowledgeHarvester` will use its learning goals to generate and execute multi-step study plans (e.g., find a Wikipedia page, read it, identify key entities, generate curious questions for each entity, then research those questions).
 *   **Dynamic Knowledge Pruning:** Implement a "forgetting" mechanism where facts that are consistently low-activation and low-confidence are periodically removed to keep the graph relevant.
+*   **Metacognitive Self-Modification:**
+    *   **Deliverable:** A `MetacognitiveEngine` that enables the agent to analyze its own performance logs, identify potential flaws or inefficiencies in its source code, and use an external LLM (like Gemini Pro) to generate improvements.
+    *   **Logic:** This engine operates on a low-frequency (e.g., 24-hour) cycle.
+It uses a robust sandboxing and verification system to test suggested code changes against the project's `pytest` suite before applying them to its own live codebase.
+    *   **Purpose:** To enable true, long-term autonomy, allowing the agent to patch its own bugs and optimize its own logic without direct human intervention.

 ---